 The company today stays nimble enough to respond to changing market demands, leading the way in the development of numerous products, including plant based insect repellents like Swamp Gator® and Swamp Gnat™ which repel biting insects without using deet.
 Beyond the products it sells, Harris helps customers find easy and economical solutions to pest problems through helpful labeling, instructive website videos and personal advice.

 It’s a brand with a reliable past and an innovative future.
 The company prospered in Washington and Baltimore into the 1940s, when it was moved to Arkansas by P.F.
 Harris’s daughter.
-In 1960 it moved again, to Jacksonville, where in 1975 new owner John Owens tried to hire a 25-year-old Jim Biggs to sell his roach tablets.
-Jim was tempted to join the unique old brand, but he didn’t take the offer.
-Instead he moved on to Enforcer Products, where Dave Rhinehart became his national sales manager.
+In 1960 it moved again, to Jacksonville.

-In 2008 Biggs and Rhinehart teamed up to buy PF Harris, by now in LaGrange, GA.
+In 2008 PF Harris was purchased, by now in LaGrange, GA.
 The partners moved the equipment (some of it dating to the 1920s) to Alpharetta, and in 2014, to Cartersville, its current headquarters.

 Customers drive expansion